WASdev/gitbook.voice.gateway.for.watson/deploydocker.md

 # Setting up a self-service agent on Docker Engine

 These instructions are for setting up Voice Gateway for Watson&trade; on your own Docker engine or an on-premises installation.
-For cloud deployments, see [Setting up a self-service agent on IBM Containers for Bluemix](selfservice-bmix.md).
+For cloud deployments, see [Deploying the voice gateway on IBM Containers for Bluemix](deploybmix.md).

 **Using Docker Machine?** Configuring the gateway on [Docker Machine](https://docs.docker.com/machine/overview/) is slightly different, as noted in the following steps.
 Windows users should note that Docker for Windows requires 64-bit Windows 10 Pro, so on earlier version of Windows, you must install Docker Machine.